qutip/qutip-tutorials/tutorials-v5/visualization/animation-demo.md

 ## Save
 You can share your animations by saving them to your environment.
-Available file extensions (gif, mp4, etc.) dependes on your environment.
+Available file extensions (gif, mp4, etc.) depends on your environment.
 More details in [the official doc](https://matplotlib.org/stable/api/_as_gen/matplotlib.animation.Animation.html)

 ```python